Trade Credit Definition

 - Protection is available to the supplier by the late payment legislation.

-- One of the prominent disadvantages of trade credit for the customer could be loss of the discount which could be availed in case the payment is made instantly to the supplier.
+- One of the prominent disadvantages of trade credit for the customer could be the loss of the discount, which could be availed in case the payment is made instantly to the supplier.

-- The trade-credit facility might result in deterioration of the relationship with the supplier or loss of the supplier if it is not able to adhere to its terms.
+- The trade-credit facility might deteriorate the relationship with the supplier or lose the supplier if it is unable to adhere to its terms.

-- From the point of view of the supplier, the trade credit with delay the inflow of the cash and thereby will lead to the loss of the opportunity cost.
+- From the supplier’s point of view, the trade credit delays the cash inflow and thereby will lead to the loss of the opportunity cost.
 Also, there is no guarantee that the customer will adhere to the terms and may pay later than the time granted.

-This has been a guide to what is trade credit and its definition.
-Here we discuss types, features, and examples of a trade credit along with its working and importance.
+This article has been a guide to Trade Credit and its definition.
+Here, we discuss types, features, and examples of a trade credit and its importance.
 You can learn more about financing from the following articles –